 , according to the U.S. Department of Transportation's Bureau of Transportation Statistics.

-The Freight TSI landed at 95.5 in July, up from the recent low of 94 in May and June, when it reached its lowest level since June 1997.
-The index is down 15.4 percent from its historic peak of 112.9 in May 2006.
+In November, Freight TSI landed at 96.2, a 2.9 percent boost from the recent low of 93.5 reached in May.
+In May, the index was at its lowest level in more than a decade since June 1997.
+The Freight TSI is down 14.7 percent from its historic peak of 112.9 reached in May 2006.

 The freight TSI measures the month-to-month changes in the output of services provided by the for-hire freight transportation industries.
 The index consists of data from for-hire trucking, rail, inland waterways, pipelines and air freight.